This post may contain affiliate links. Please read my disclosure.

 To fit a 3-5 pound chicken along with potatoes, I recommend at least a 5.5 quart Dutch oven.
 If you have a larger Dutch oven, that works too.

-A Dutch oven works best for this recipe as it retains heat so it cooks the chicken evenly and keeps it moist and tender.
-However, in a pinch, you can use a roasting pan.
 You just might need to adjust the oven temperature and roasting time.
 If you only have a roasting pan, I recommend trying this whole roasted Indian chicken or this whole roasted Moroccan chicken.

 There are a few things you can do to ensure you get crispy chicken skin.
-Salt the chicken and let it sit uncovered overnight in the fridge.
+Pat chicken dry, salt it and let it sit uncovered overnight in the fridge.
 This helps draw out the moisture.
 Placing butter underneath the skin and rubbing bacon fat on top also gets the skin golden brown and crispy.
-Lastly, roast the chicken uncovered, and do so on a high heat for the first 15 minutes.
-This crisps up the skin and seals in the juices.

 You can store the leftover roast chicken in an airtight container in the fridge for up to 3 days.